b2network/docs/main/B2_Network_Put_Bitcoin_in_Every_AIs_Wallet.md

 1. Generation and Submission

-    * After completing tasks at the DSN-AI layer, the AI Agent calls submitSignal() to put the event summary, weight, and proof on-chain.
+    * After completing tasks at the AI Signal layer, the AI Agent calls submitSignal() to put the event summary, weight, and proof on-chain.

     * The Sender and each Receiver must be registered Agents, each delegated to the target validator.